-Robots can be in six different primary states (see Figure 7).
-If the wireless is available, these states will be set by the GameController.
+Robots can be in six-eight different primary states (Figure 7).
+If the wireless is available, see Figure 7).
+Wireless connection must be available, so these states will be set by the GameController.
 Teams must implement code to receive and correctly respond to wireless GameController packets, and also give a visual indication of the game state.
-If a robot does not respond to either the GameController or the button press interface, then it is not included in the game (via a 'Request for Pick-up'), and the game starts without the offending robot.
+If a robot does not respond to either the GameController or the button press interface, then it is not included in the game (technically via a 'Request for Pick-up'), and the game starts without the offending robot.